da-luggas/noteharvester/README.md

 ## Installation
 - Download the latest [Release](https://github.com/da-luggas/NoteHarvester/releases)
 - Drag the app into your Applications folder
-- Allow the app to access other app's folders as well as iNoteHarvesterd.
+- Allow the app to access other app's folders.
 This is needed to access the Apple Books library

 ## Planned for the future
 - Export into different formats (e.g. Readwise, Excel)